project-novi/novi-docs/docs/concepts/subscribe.md

 @=image corgi -dog
 ```

 And for each matching object, we add a `dog` tag to it.
-However, this is not the best practice since we can achieve the same result using a [imply rule](./imply).
+However, this is not the best practice since we can achieve the same result using an [imply rule](./imply).